vitorinojoao/a2pm/README.rst

    method = A2PMethod(pattern)

-To enable complex scenarios with custom patterns, it is fully configurable:
+To support domains with complex constraints, the method is highly configurable:

 .. code:: python